 "Would you work at a festhall if money was scarce?"

 Her expression closed over again, but not in the way he usually saw among those about to tell a lie.
 If anything, she looked afraid.

 "Not in any instance.
 Never."

-He nodded, pleased, "Good.
-We hardly need any more of those.
+He nodded, pleased, ”Good.
+We hardly need any more of those, though the demand always seems high for...exotic types.
 Let me review this for a moment."

 Frowning, Traskus found himself torn.
 She was no warrior, which was a good thing.
 Cormyr allowed many wandering bands of sellswords for periodic duty, but rarely immigrated them unless they were retired battlemasters.
-A wizard was also highly unlikely to immigrate, but she was a bard and a tradeswoman who knew magic, and not much at that.
+A wizard was also highly unlikely to immigrate, but she was an entertainer and a tradeswoman who knew magic, and not much at that.
 She was of an exotic species, but tiny and ineffectual, and not possessed of a negative reputation, like Orcs or other less desirable races.
 She would hardly be able to threaten anyone.
-Her multiple professions offer her a decent chance of employment, provided anyone would give her the time of day.
-Cormyr was and is a homogenized society.
-It's the reason it had hardly changed in over a thousand years.
+Her multiple professions would offer her a decent chance of employment, provided anyone would give her the time of day.
+Cormyr had always been and would forever be a homogenized society.
+It was the reason it had hardly changed in over a thousand years.

 He hated the tricky ones.
 All this time he was hoping she would betray something to make it easy for him.

 But all in all, she seemed like a good person, if unusual.
 Another might have denied her out of hand, but he wanted to make Cormyr stronger, not fulfill a quota.